When the axle broke and whether it was a factor in the fatal crash is unclear.

 Brown said the students had come to Seattle to improve their lives by seeking higher education and it's "absolutely devastating" that Thursday's events will keep them from fulfilling that dream.

 North Seattle College has more 1,000 international students from more than 50 countries.
-Passengers on the bus were employees and students in the international program, the school said.

 The duck boat tour operator issued a statement: "Ride the Ducks of Seattle wishes to express its sincerest condolences to the family and friends of the people who were killed and those that were injured," it said.